Digit112/Stereogram-Viewer/README.md

 ## Opportunities for Improvement

 Currently, all operations are performed using an HTML canvas.
 The process of writing images to a canvas is slow, noticeably for the larger images, and only the anaglyph generator requires it.
 By using CSS for the other formats, client response time can be improved significantly.
-This would also allow gif and webm stereograms to be displayed.
+This would also allow gif stereograms to be displayed (excluding anaglyphs, of course).

 When the window is split by a stereogram viewer, the GUI controls will appear only to one eye.
 This difference can be disorienting because the two images presented to each eye can't be properly fused.
 The solution is to have the controls appear on both halves of the screen by duplicating them.
 Although this is fairly simple for the dedicated viewer, attempting to duplicate an entire webpage with an embedded viewer may not be feasible.